 - Adherence to the theme

-- The complexity of the model and analysis presented
+- Complexity of the model and analysis presented

 - Impact of the work presented

-For the final round of judging, finalists will be asked to make a 15-minute presentation with 3-5 minutes for questions at the 2019 MSEC.
+For the final round of judging, finalists will be asked to make a 15-minute presentation with 3-5 minutes for questions at NAMRC 48/ 2020 MSEC.
 The final judging will be based on first round rankings with the additional scoring on the quality of the presentation (impact, timeliness, graphics, clarity).

 Travel Expenses and Support

 Travel expenses to the conference will be the responsibility of the students and/or faculty sponsor.
-However, the teams in the finalists may request travel support of up to US$500 per team from ASME MED.
-Further, complimentary conference registration will be provided to the finalists (one per team).
-Information regarding travel support will be sent with the notification of the selected finalists for the competition.
-Alternatively, conference student participants may apply for competitive travel awards (covering full registration and lodging) from an anticipated NSF grant, though there are certain obligations, such as participating through the entire conference.
+Conference student participants may apply for competitive travel awards (covering full registration and lodging) from an anticipated NSF grant, though there are certain obligations, such as participating through the entire conference.
 Detailed information of NSF student travel award applications, selections and requirements will be posted on the website and sent to the student teams.

-Cash prizes and awards, listed below (subject to the quality of the entries), will be presented at the live judging event at MSEC.
+Cash prizes and awards, listed below (subject to the quality of the entries), will be presented at the live judging event at NAMRC 48/ 2020 MSEC.
+RAMP 2020 Sponsors will be officially announced in the near future.

-Manufacturing Process Selection: You can choose any manufacturing process(es) to demonstrate the application of a UMP representation using ASTM E3012-16 and in support of the theme.
-ASTM is providing access to this standard free of charge for the purpose of the RAMP Challenge.
-To obtain a copy of the standard for use in the RAMP Challenge, click here: http://www.astm.org/nist-ramp.
+Manufacturing Process Selection: You can choose any manufacturing process(es) to demonstrate the application of a UMP representation using ASTM E3012-19 and in support of the theme.
+ASTM is providing access to this standard free of charge for the purpose of the RAMP Competition.
+To obtain a copy of the standard for use in the RAMP Competition, click here: https://event.asme.org/MSEC/Program/Ramp-2020-Competition.
 The standard is further described in a Journal of Manufacturing Science and Engineering paper titled “Standard representations for sustainability characterization of industrial processes.”
 The paper may be downloaded here: https://ws680.nist.gov/publication/get_pdf.cfm?pub_id=920168.

 The identified UMP information model(s) each should include an XML instance conforming to the new UMP Schema.
 The UMP Schema provides the structure necessary to meet these requirements.
 Please refer to the UMP Schema Documentation for a detailed explanation of each element and attribute in the schema.
 Within the XML instance, the following must be addressed:

-- Entity identification: Identify the five elements shown in the E3012-16 standard, including inputs, outputs, product and process information, resources, and transformation functions.
+- Entity identification: Identify the five elements shown in the E3012-19 standard, including inputs, outputs, product and process information, resources, and transformation functions.

 - Information sources: Source of the information used to define the UMP models, such as existing literature, industry case studies, and textbooks.